 What Pumpkin Seeds to use for roasting?

-All you need are seeds from the pumpkins you have consumed for the last few days or craved with your kids.
+For our recipe, all you need is seeds from the pumpkin you have consumed for the last few days or craved with your kids.
 I am sure you have already collected a whole bowl full.
 Do not throw them as you might be used to.

 With our great tips and suggestions, you can have a perfect simple Keto Snack in no time.

 And that is day after day.
-Every time one of the Pumpkin is opened.
+Every time one of the pumpkins is opened.
 If you start thinking about saving all of those Pepitas.

 Why?
-We could have had the best ever Toasted Pepitas on a daily menu.
+We could have had the best Toasted Pepitas on a daily menu.

 Different Flavors of Pumpkin Seeds